 Key themes and issues include:

-- Technology and digital media
+- Technologies and media

 - Feminism, gender and sexuality